otto-torino/django-resckeditor/README.md

 # django-resckeditor

-This is a django app which provides and infrastructure you can use to include custom contents of other apps directly inside ckeditor.
+This is a django app which provides an infrastructure you can use to include custom contents of other apps directly inside ckeditor.

 It requires [django-ckeditor](https://github.com/django-ckeditor/django-ckeditor)